alanchelmickjr/MultiOn-Wordware-OpenAi-Tool-Calls-Next.js-API-Routes/README.md

 ## Tool Call Examples

-### Wordware Integration
+### MultiOn Integration

-**Tool call examples to use with ERAC to call API endpoints that answer questions like Wordware**
+**Tool call examples to use with ERAC to call API endpoints that answer questions or retrieve websites**

 #### /multion/ Tool Call for Browse